Resources to Plan Your Learning

 The self-directed COMPASS aims to support your self-directed learning (SDL) process.
 We encourage you to use the self-directed learning COMPASS often.
 It includes:

-- Provides instructions about how to develop a Personal Learning Plan.
+- Instructions about how to develop a Personal Learning Plan.

 - A list of resources on self-directed learning such as the accredited Self-Learning activities from the RCPSC and CFPC.